FINCoVID19/fin-traffic-data-fork/README.rst

 1. fetching raw historical traffic data from
    `Finnish Transport Infrastructure Agency <https://vayla.fi>`_,
 2. aggregating said data,
-3. building bi-directional graph between municipalities and mapping the edges to the appropriate sections of the aggregated traffic data, and
+3. building directional graph between provinces/ervas and mapping the edges to the appropriate sections of the aggregated traffic data, and
 4. visualizing the aggregated data.